This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Mahalaya precedes the main days of celebration of Durga Puja and marks the Agomoni or welcoming of Goddess Durga and her children (Lakshmi, Ganesh, Saraswati, and Kartik) from Kailash mountain to her natal home.
 As this day marks the start of her descent journey to her mortal devotees, artisans start painting the eyes of the goddess’ idol, an event known as chokkhudan.

-The sixth day or Shashti, is when the deity is unveiled in front of the public.
-Prayers and rituals are observed, such as the playing of dhaks (a kind of drum) by the dhakis, with one of the prime events of the day being Mahisasur Mardini, a theatrical enactment with songs and plays of Goddess Durga vanquishing the evil.
+The sixth day, or Shashti, is when the deity is unveiled in front of the public.
+Prayers and rituals are observed, such as the playing of dhaks (a kind of drum) by the dhakis.
+One of the prime events of the day is Mahisasur Mardini, a theatrical enactment with songs and plays of Goddess Durga vanquishing the evil.

 On the eighth day or Maha Ashtami, it is believed that Goddess Durga defeated Mahisasur.
-All devotees start off the day with Pushpanjali (flower offerings) in the morning, and then in the afternoon, feasts are organized.
+All devotees start off the day with Pushpanjali (flower offerings) in the morning, and then feasts are organized in the afternoon.
 Khichdi (a dish of rice and lentils cooked together), curries, and other delicacies are served to all.

 The culmination of Sandhi Puja announces the start of Navami.
 Large throngs of people gather to witness the Maha Aarti.
 Consequently, lots of puja committees also organize Dhunuchi (incense burner) dance competitions in the evening of Navami.